Mohan Raja: 2010–2015: Mixed success

 In late 2009, Raja agreed terms to work with actor Vijay, and spent ten months writing a script based on a story written by director Thirupathisamy in the early 2000s.
 Thirupathisamy had gone on to make the story into a Telugu film titled Azad (2000), while also began pre-production work to remake it in Tamil as Velan with Vijay and Priyanka Chopra in 2001, before he died later that year.
-Raja subsequently bought the remake rights and re-worked the script of Azad to suit Tamil audiences and signed on Genelia D'Souza and Hansika Motwani to play other lead roles.
+Raja subsequently bought the remake rights and reworked the script of Azad to suit Tamil audiences and signed on Genelia D'Souza and Hansika Motwani to play other lead roles.
 The film, which was retitled Velayudham, became Raja's first Tamil venture which did not include his brother in the cast and while writing the script, Raja analysed Vijay's popularity amongst children and women audience to insert certain scenes into the script.
 The film told the tale of a milkman who turns into a vigilante, with a human interest story as a backdrop.
 The film opened to positive reviews and became the third highest grossing Tamil film of 2011.
 A critic from Behindwoods.com noted "Raja has done a fine job of mixing all the elements that go towards making a mass hero film, though he has lost the balance a bit in the last hour", while Rediff.com noted it is "a masala entertainer that doesn't require you to tax your brain cells".
 In early 2012, Raja began pre-production on remaking the Tamil film Ramanaa (2002) into Hindi with Akshay Kumar and Tamannaah in the lead roles.
 He later opted out of the film after it went through delays and was not involved in the subsequent remake titled Gabbar Is Back (2015).
 Raja then briefly forayed into acting and played the father of quadruplets in the comedy thriller, Enna Satham Indha Neram (2014), directed by his friend, Guru Ramesh.
-Raja shot for the film for six days in Chennai but has not acted in any further venture, after the film had a low-key opening at the box office.
+Raja shot for the film for six days in Chennai, but the film had a low-key opening at the box office.